27 min read

 Some people started taking my choices personally, thinking I cared less about them or was against them somehow.

-Now hear me out, because I was actually terrified about this walking into this season.
+And hear me out, because I was actually terrified about this walking into this season.
 I knew it could and probably happen.
 Like I said, the level of self sacrifice was cultural to an extent.
 I wasn't the only one walking around with that philosophy.
-And I was afraid of making people felt how I’d felt before because I knew how painful that was.
-I felt guilty from just anticipating these moments.
+And I was afraid of making people feel how I’d felt before because I knew how painful that was.

 But when these convos started actually happening, I was surprised by what came up for me.